Virgin Mobile Terms of Service

 - 7. Where are the Services available?
 Virgin Mobile and our roaming partners provide Service coverage for almost all of the populated areas in Canada and access to extensive international roaming coverage.
 Visit virginmobile.ca/coverage for our latest service coverage areas and maps.
 We and our roaming partners may, from time to time and without notice, change networks or geographical coverage areas (both in and out of Canada).

 - 8. What speed can I expect from the Services?
 As fast as our technology, and your Device and selected Services, allow.
-Virgin Mobile doesn't guarantee the Services will achieve peak speeds (even if you pay extra to get higher peak speeds).
-When delivering your Services, Virgin Mobile may employ its different Networks (including mobile networks and Wi-Fi networks) and manage Network resources using methods which include (i) Internet traffic management practices; and (ii) prioritization or deprioritization of Network access, all in a manner consistent with applicable law.
-If you violate Virgin Mobile's Responsible Use of Virgin Mobile Services policy ("Responsible Use Policy") in Schedule B, then Virgin Mobile may, among other things, reduce your speed for Network management purposes or terminate your Services.
-Please review the Responsible Use Policy for greater detail.
-For a description of our Internet traffic management practices, please visit virginmobile.ca/ITMP.
+We may offer Services at different speeds (including bandwidth and/or latency).
+Virgin Mobile does not guarantee the Services will achieve peak speeds (even if you pay extra to get higher peak speeds) and/or speeds that your Device is capable of delivering.
+When delivering your Services, Virgin Mobile may employ its different Networks (including mobile networks and Wi-Fi networks) and manage Network resources using methods which include (i) Internet traffic management practices, such as, for example, allocating bandwidth, filtering for spam, malicious or illicit content and implementing anti-virus mechanisms or other measures to protect the integrity of the network (such as traffic blocking to combat denial of service attacks); (ii) prioritization or deprioritization of Network access; and (iii) network optimization technologies, all in a manner consistent with applicable law.
+For a description of our Internet traffic management practices, which may change over time, please visit virginmobile.ca/ITMP.
+If you violate Virgin Mobile’s Responsible Use of Virgin Mobile Services policy ("Responsible Use Policy") in Schedule B, then Virgin Mobile may, among other things, reduce your speed for Network management purposes or terminate your Services.
+Please review the Responsible Use Policy for greater detail. .

 - 9. Is 9-1-1 always available?
 Is Virgin Mobile responsible for Emergency Alerts?